Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Unclonable quantum encryption

 \end{definition} Note that we typically assume that the key space is given by $\algo K = \bit^\lambda$ and that the plaintext space $\algo M$ and ciphertext space consist of inputs of at most $\poly(\lambda)$ many bits and qubits, respectively.

-We use the following notion of indistinguishable encryptions for QECM schemes which is inspired by the definition of Alagic et al.~\cite{Alagic_2016}. \begin{definition}[Indistinguishable security] A QECM scheme $\Sigma=(\KeyGen,\Enc,\Dec)$ has \emph{indistinguishable encryptions} (or is $\IND$-secure) if, for every $\QPT$ adversary $\algo A = (\algo M,\algo D)$,
+We use the following notion of indistinguishable encryptions for QECM schemes which is inspired by the definition of Alagic et al.~\cite{Alagic_2016}. \begin{definition}[Indistinguishable security] A QECM scheme $\Sigma=(\KeyGen,\Enc,\Dec)$ has \emph{indistinguishable encryptions} (or is $\IND$-secure) if, for every $\QPT$ adversary $\algo A = (\algo M_{\mA},\algo D)$ consisting of an (adversarial) message sampling procedure $\mM_\mA$ and a distinguisher $\mD$,

-where we assume that $k \leftarrow \KeyGen(1^\lambda)$, $\rho_{ME} \leftarrow \algo M(1^\lambda)$ with $\rho_E = \Tr_M[\rho_{ME}]$, and where $\proj{0}_M$ is the all-0 string in the plaintext register $M$. \end{definition}
+where we assume that $k \leftarrow \KeyGen(1^\lambda)$, $\rho_{ME} \leftarrow \algo M_{\mA}(1^\lambda)$ with $\rho_E = \Tr_M[\rho_{ME}]$, and where $\proj{0}_M$ is the all-0 string in the plaintext register $M$. \end{definition}

 Informally, we say that a quantum encryption scheme is \emph{unclonable} if no $\QPT$ adversary can produce two ``copies'' of a quantum ciphertext which can each be decrypted with access to the private key.
 Before we make the notion of unclonable ciphertexts more precise, let us first introduce the following definition of a cloning attack due to Broadbent and Lord \cite{BroadbentL19}.